Karate-do literally means “the way of the empty hand” referring to a weaponless system of self-defense.

 Anytime – we look forward to meeting you.
 There is no time like the present – start today!

 Yes – members must be at least 8 years old (or close).
-5-7 year old participants can join with a parent/guardian as part of the Oyako (parent/child) class.
 There is no upper limit.

 Classes are taught primarily in English.
 Japanese terms are used to describe karate techniques and translations are provided.
 Sensei is perfectly bilingual and is happy to address you in French.